sanjeetkumaritoutlook/angular-playwright-e2e/README.md

 npx playwright show-report

+## check if Allure results are actually being generated.

+check if the allure-results/ folder is being created

+npx playwright test --reporter=line,allure-playwright

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.